Barham, John Kenneth Interview

 She started a shop up in Whangārei while I was working at the refinery – at Kensington in Whangārei, a gift shop it was.

-Actually that was the case in [for] a lot of your generation; the children only went to Form 2 and then they left school and they got jobs …
+Actually that was the case in your generation; the children only went to Form 2 and then they left school and they got jobs …

 I was told by one of my boys, he said, “You’re a veteran.”
-And I said, “What do you mean?”
-And he said “Well, you’re a survivor … a full time survivor.”
+I said, “What do you mean?”
+He said, “Well, you’re a survivor … a four-time survivor.”
 I says, “What are they?”
 And he said, “Well, you survived the Depression; you survived an earthquake; you survived the war and you survived a sixty-five year marriage.”
 [Chuckles]

 With this virus that we’ve got in the world now …

 Oh yes, it’s shocking.
-There was a protest over in the park last Saturday; I think it was in a religious group, protesting against the vaccination.
+There was a protest over in the park last Saturday; I think it was a religious group protesting against the vaccination.

 What would be the worst thing in your lifetime that you’ve been witness to?